BenConfig/3-column-preview-card-comopnent/README.md

 I have been following the freeCodeCamp React course and decided to create this page to practice what I have learnt so far.

 I am pleased that I managed to get React to actually run in the first place.
-I built a component called 'Card' which represents one of the three sections on the page.
+I built a component called 'Card' which represents the three sections on the page.
 I also used 'props' to add the information to each card, which is pulled from a separate data file.

 ```js
 export default function Card(props) {